 ten years ago today, I started this blog.

-1,185 posts later and here I am. and I didn't know what I was doing, didn't know how long this thing would last or where it would take me but I didn't care.
-I didn't know and I didn't care.
-I just needed a place, someplace, anyplace. ten years ago today, ava was four years-old, ezra was a baby.
-I was in the trenches of motherhood, that place where you weep with exhaustion one minute, are swallowed up with love the next. when you feel at once like you are both drowning and flying, when you are consumed with love, absolutely transformed by it but also on all fours beneath a dirty dining room table, scraping peas off the floor at three in the morning. you live for sleep, live for freedom. you want them to stay littles forever, can't imagine them any other way, are sick to your stomach at the very idea. but you dream of the day they will become completely self-sufficient beings so you can go on living your normal life, whatever that is. you don't even know what that is. if you are a creative, you struggle to find where your creative self begins and motherhood ends. or, where motherhood begins and your creative self ends. the truth is this: they do neither. instead, they co-exist in a way you previously thought impossible. they run from the same faucet. from slow trickle to gush, depending on the day, the hour, the minute.
+ten years ago today, ava was four, ezra was a baby and I was in the trenches of motherhood. knee deep in the place where you weep with exhaustion one minute, are swallowed up with love the next. when you feel at once like you are both drowning and flying, when you are consumed with love, absolutely transformed by it but also sometimes find yourself on all fours beneath the dining room table, scraping peas off a dirty floor at three in the morning. you live for sleep, for freedom but you want them to stay little forever. you can't imagine them any other way, are sick to your stomach at the very thought but dream of the day they become completely self-sufficient beings so you can go on living your normal life, whatever that is. and if you are a creative, you struggle to find where your creative self begins and motherhood ends. or, where motherhood begins and your creative self ends. the truth is this: there is no beginning or end. instead, the two things co-exist in a way you previously thought impossible. they run from the same faucet, folks-- from slow trickle to gush, depending on the day, the hour, the minute.

-I wish I had the numbers, the statistics, I wish I'd done the work. number of words written, hours I've put in here. number of photographs shared, how far I've come. creative projects started, finished, not finished. number of lists posted, photobooth strips shared. times I've been right, times I've been wrong. number of maudlin posts, of ridiculous ones. number of times I've used all caps to yell at the internet, times I've been forced to both explain and defend my lowercase habit. number of pieces that mean something to me, number of posts I'm tempted to delete. number of jobs and experiences landed via this weird little place, number of people I would not know in real life were it not for this strange little place, people I absolutely cannot imagine my life without.
+I wish I had the numbers, I wish I'd done the work. number of words written, hours put in here. number of photographs shared, polaroids, photobooth frames. creative projects started, finished, not finished. number of lists posted, number of collaborations. times I've been right, times I've been wrong. number of shamelessly maudlin posts, number of times I used all caps to yell at the internet, times I've been forced to both explain and defend my lowercase habit. number of posts that mean something to me, number of posts I'd love to delete. number of actual real world jobs landed via this weird little place, number of experiences, adventures, people I would not know in real life were it not for the blog. of all things, the blog. people I absolutely cannot imagine my life without.

-in the ten years I've been here, my children have (nearly) grown. a move took us all the way across the country to the great pacific northwest and then all the way back home to the south again. an old polaroid SX-70 cracked my work wide open. words and photographs of mine have been published in both books and magazines. teaching happened, workshops happened. children turned into teenagers, namely ava, though ezra is not far behind. ward turned forty, I turned forty. our marriage turned twenty years-old. and my mom died. my mom died.
+in the ten years I've been here, my children have practically grown up. ava's a teenager, for pete's sake. ezra is poised at the very edge of it. we moved to the opposite end of the country, found our way out to the great pacific northwest, to portland, oregon, and then seven years later, found our way back home to the old south again. somewhere along the way, an old polaroid SX-70 camera cracked my personal work wide open. my words and photographs have been published in both books and magazines. teaching happened, workshops happened. ward turned forty, I turned forty, our marriage turned twenty years-old. and my mom.
+I lost my mom.

-still, we keep going. we all keep going, the landscape continues to change. and I am not unlike the tiny wooden house in the city, the one dwarfed by high-rise buildings and sky scrapers, the one sorely out of place. the stubborn one who refuses to give up her land no matter what the offer.
-I can remember thinking (somewhere around two years in), how long can this thing go on?
-I mean, really? how long can we keep this blogging thing going? five years? ten years? surely not. surely not, I thought. blogging in ten years? what will that even look like?
+and still, the blog was here, is here. through everything, here. the landscape is changing and I am probably not unlike the stubborn little house in the city, dwarfed by high-rise buildings and skyscrapers, the one sorely out of place. she is also the one who refuses to give up her little plot of land no matter how drastically things continue to change around her. after about a year of blogging I can so clearly remember thinking, how long can this thing go on?
+I mean, really? how long can we keep this blogging thing up? five years? ten years? surely not. surely we will not all still be blogging ten years from now.
+I mean. what would that even look like?

 19 March 2015